Quantum chaos and pole skipping in two-dimensional conformal perturbation theory: Acknowledgments

 \section{Acknowledgments}

-We thank Edgar Shaghoulian and Shreya Vardan for useful discussions.
+We thank Paolo Arnaudo, Richard Davison, Edgar Shaghoulian, Shreya Vardan, and Benjamin Withers for useful discussions.
 This research is supported in part by the U.S. Department of Energy, Office of Science, Office of High Energy Physics RENEW-HEP program, under Award Numbers DE-SC 0023876 (A. Miller) and DE-SC 0024518 (C. Asplund).
 SF is supported by an APS-Simons Travel and Professional Development Award.
 DMR is partially supported by STFC consolidated grant ST/X000664/1 and by the Simons Investigator award \#620869.